 Friedrich was born in the Pomeranian town of Greifswald at the Baltic Sea.
 His father Adolf Gottlieb Friedrich was a strict Lutheran, a candle-maker and soap boiler.
 He was the sixth of ten children.

 His mother, Sophie, died when Friedrich was just seven.
 A year later, his sister Elisabeth died, while a second sister, Maria, died of typhus in 1791.
-But that was nothing comparing to the greatest tragedy of his childhood, when in 1787 his brother Johann Christoffer died at the age of thirteen.
+But that was nothing comparing to the greatest tragedy of his childhood, when in 1787 his brother Johann Christoffer died at the age of 13.
 Caspar David witnessed his younger brother fall through the ice of a frozen lake and drown.
 Some accounts suggest that Johann Christoffer died while trying to rescue Caspar David, who was in danger playing on the ice.

-3. He experimented with printmaking
+3. He Experimented with Printmaking

-4. He won a competition organized by Goethe
+4. He Won a Competition Organized by Goethe

-Friedrich became a famous artist when he won a prize in 1805 which established his reputation.
+Friedrich became a famous artist when he won a prize in 1805, which established his reputation.
 It was a competition organised in Weimar by the writer, poet, and dramatist Johann Wolfgang von Goethe.
 Friedrich entered two sepia drawings – Procession at Dawn and Fisher-Folk by the Sea – the poet responded enthusiastically and wrote:

-5. He was the master of symbolic expression
+5. He Was the Master of Symbolic Expression

 “The artist should paint not only what he sees before him, but also what he sees within him.
 If, however, he sees nothing within him, then he should also refrain from painting that which he sees before him.
 Otherwise, his pictures will be like those folding screens behind which one expects to find only the sick or the dead.”

-6. He couldn’t paint from 1835
+6. He Couldn’t Paint From 1835

 In June 1835, Friedrich suffered his first stroke, which left him with minor limb paralysis and greatly reduced his ability to paint.
 He became limited to watercolour, sepia and reworking older compositions.

-7. He died solitary and sad
+7. He Died Solitary and Sad

-Friedrich’s reputation declined over the final fifteen years of his life.
+Friedrich’s reputation declined over the final 15 years of his life.
 Romanticism was not in fashion anymore.
 The artist came to be viewed as an eccentric and melancholy character, out of touch with his times.
-By 1820, he was living as a recluse and was described by friends as the “most solitary of the solitary”.
+By 1820, he was living as a recluse and was described by friends as the “most solitary of the solitary.”
 He lived in poverty and was dependent on the charity of friends.

-8. Unfortunately the Nazis used Friedrich’s work.
+8. Unfortunately the Nazis Used Friedrich’s Work

 During the 1930s, Friedrich’s work was used in the promotion of Nazi ideology, which attempted to fit the Romantic artist within the nationalistic Blut und Boden.
 It took decades for Friedrich’s reputation to recover from this association with Nazism.